psionin/smartcoin/README.md

 ![Smartcoin](http://smartcoin.cc/images/smartcoin2-196x196.png)

 ## What is Smartcoin?
 Smartcoin is a cryptocurrency like Bitcoin, using X11 as its proof of work (POW) algorithm.
 Dogecoin Core 1.14.2 code has been used as a base for the most recent Smartcoin update for much wow performance and stability.
+To-do: wallet build (error currently) and update tests.

 http://smartcoin.cc/